LocalData/localdata-api/README.md

     $ node_modules/.bin/envrun -e remote-db.env node lib/server.js

+## Web interfaces

-To use the web interfaces, you'll need host copies of the dashboard and mobile app.
+You'll need host copies of the dashboard and mobile app.
 Change `REMOTE_MOBILE_PREFIX` and `REMOTE_ADMIN_PREFIX` to point to your installs of those apps.